Where did you grow up?

 I didn’t want to be an actress by the time I was 17, but I’d always been told to “do what I love” and I loved drama.
-There’s this horrible misconception that “a drama degree won’t get you a job” but I massively disagree with that.
-A degree in any subject will increase your employability, and there’s tons of careers that a drama degree specifically can lead to.
-I’m working for an NCOP which allows me to use my creative skills and devising workshops that I got from my degree, but also I’ve got friends working at the BBC, the Crystal Maze, working in journalism, and starting their own theatre companies, without their degree they wouldn’t be there.
+There is a horrible misconception that “a drama degree won’t get you a job” but I massively disagree with that.
+A degree in any subject will increase your employability, and there are tonnes of careers that a drama degree specifically can lead to.
+I work for a project which allows me to use my creative skills that I got from my degree, and I’ve got friends working at the BBC, the Crystal Maze, in journalism, and starting their own theatre companies.
+Without their degree they wouldn’t be there.

 My education constantly took unexpected turns.
-When you get to uni you get to try out new things that you might not have had the opportunity to do before, for me I found that I really enjoyed devising theatre and doing community drama.
+When you get to university you get to try out new things that you might not have had the opportunity to do before; I found that I really enjoyed devising theatre and doing community drama.
 I would say that the modules I ended up taking in my second and third years (Community Theatre, Theatre in Prisons, Devising for Performance for example) really shaped the way my education and career went.

 Why did you decide on this university?

-I decided specifically on the course at the University of Manchester because they offered a placement with Theatre in Prisons and Probation and the chance to do theatre work in a prison with them.
-Once I’d heard about that, nowhere else I’d applied could compete.
+I decided specifically on the course at the University of Manchester because they offered a placement with Theatre in Prisons and Probation and the chance to do theatre work in a prison.
+Once I’d heard about that, nowhere else I’d applied to could compete.

 Why did you decide to study for a degree?

 It was what all my friends were doing, so it felt like the natural next step for me.
 I really liked the idea of studying just one thing all the time rather than lots of different things.
-I’ve always been of the belief that the more qualified you are, the more valuable you are to any future employer, so it was always really about doing what I loved and making myself more valuable!
+I’ve always believed that the more qualified you are, the more valuable you are to any future employer, so it was always really about doing what I loved and making myself more valuable!

-I did Drama, Film, English Language, and General Studies.
+I did Drama, Film, English Language and General Studies.
 Again I’d always loved drama so of course I chose that.
-I chose English because I quite literally thought “I speak English, so I’ll probably do quite well in that without having to try much.”
-(I was wrong).
-And I chose Film because I love film and all the film analysis I’d done at GCSE I’d enjoyed.
+I chose English because I quite literally thought “I speak English, so I’ll probably do quite well in that without having to try much” (I was wrong).
+And I chose Film because I love film and I’d enjoyed all the film analysis I’d done at GCSE.

 How did you decide what to do after school/college?

 The sixth form was closer to my house than the college, and the college didn’t offer drama.
-I knew I wasn’t ready to be “done” with full time education so I wasn’t interested in going into employment or an apprenticeship.
-Then after sixth form I was sure I wanted to go to uni, I didn’t think about any other option because I was so set on it.
+I knew I wasn’t ready to be ‘done’ with full-time education so I wasn’t interested in going into employment or an apprenticeship.
+Then after sixth form I was sure I wanted to go to university; I didn’t think about any other option because I was so set on it.

 Did anyone help you to decide?

-My parents were really good at helping me decide.
+My parents were really good at helping me to decide.
 They know me better than anyone else and gave me a few reality checks!
-When I was absolutely set on Manchester they helped me look into how expensive it was going to be and how much money I’d have to live on every week, which was a huge reality check for me and made the process of moving to university very real.
+When I was absolutely set on Manchester they helped me to look into how much money I’d have to live on every week, which was a huge reality check for me and made the process of moving to university very real.